nutanix-japan/nai-llm/docs/nkp_ndk/index.md

 ## Introduction

 Nutanix Data Services for Kubernetes (NDK) simplifies the management of stateful applications on Kubernetes by providing robust data protection, replication, and recovery capabilities.
 This lab guide is designed to help you explore NDK's features through hands-on exercises, covering setup, snapshot management, cross-namespace operations, and multi-cluster replication.
-The labs progress from single-cluster to multi-cluster workflows, including new features introduced in NDK ``1.3``, such as support for Read-Write-Many (RWX) file storage.
+The labs progress from single-cluster to multi-cluster workflows, including new features introduced in NDK ``2.0.0``, such as support for Read-Write-Many (RWX), Nutanix Files Replication and Protection.

 ## Lab Content